 - CI is also a good time to run code hygiene tests like pylint or perlcritic even if you have them on your commit hook.
 OWASP recommend some code security scanners and Snyk seems quite plausible.

 - How is your test data managed?
 Do you create a temporary database and populate it or do you have one database and run your tests within a transaction?

 - Security?
 How close to the developers is this managed?
 Separate security departments are often understaffed.
 Do you keep an eye on the OWASP top ten?
 Are you religious about escaping strings when composing SQL queries?

 - How close to continuous delivery are you?
 How long do rollbacks take?
 Do you use something like Ansible or puppet to manage your systems?
-Bonus points for terraform.
+Bonus points for terraform or docker.
 How fungible are your live servers?

 - What other tools do you have and who chose them?
 Are you running popular systems for monitoring or code review or some open-source system that might wither on the vine?